How It Works

 Prevent harmful substances, like fertilizers, insecticides, and more, from running off from your property to your lake.

-Citizen Science & Nature Connection
+Community Science & Nature Connection

 Reconciliation, Humility & Kindness

-Outreach, Education & Inclusivity
+Outreach, Education & Community

 Connect with nature by observing and recording observations and sharing knowledge with the science community.